Who doesn’t love looking at a rainbow after the rain? Or if you’re really lucky like a friend of mine, you get to see a triple rainbow over a river.

 Like a rainbow warrior, I want to learn my legends.
 Understand my rituals, and use all of my resources to know myself and the earth intimately.
 I want to use everything at my disposal to bring about a new me, before its too late.

-I read today an article about creating a ceremony to say good-bye to a dream.
+An article I read today suggested creating a ceremony to say good-bye to a dream.
 Good-bye to an ambition that is dead or no longer possible to achieve.
 I heard myself screaming as I read, ‘No!’
 A few polite people turned their heads to look at the loud, screaming guy in the corner of the popular coffee shop with free internet.

-I want to save my dreams and ambitions; I want to rekindle my ‘Eyes of Fire’ before I have to bury them.
-I want to sit on my rocking chair way out in my future looking back over my life and say: yeah, I really lived my life.
+I want to save my dreams and ambitions; to rekindle my ‘Eyes of Fire’ before I have to bury them.
+Sitting on my rocking chair way out in my future I want to look back over my life and say: yeah, I really lived my dreams.

-I recovered in time, I reclaimed my power and my ambition to live authentically and uniquely and make a real difference.
+Hearing myself say, I reclaimed my power and ambition in time to live authentically and uniquely.
+That’s why I made a real difference.